05 mai 2009

 Due to popular demand, the Council will organize a special seminar on June 25 in Shanghai focusing on the logistics aspects of the Shanghai World Expo 2010.

-Speakers from the organization committee, the logistics service providers and other key aspects have been invited.
 The sessions will provide some lessons learned from the Olympics and give some "insights" of what foreign companies can expect in term of logistics, warehousing, distribution and transportation, food safety, cold chain, import & customs regulations before and during the expo.

 By attending this seminar, participants will be able to: